begolu2/rktik-thesis/04_discussion.md

 ![Number of users who clicked the frontpage graph visualization]\

-The number of users who clicked on the frontpage graph visualization varies between a minimum of zero users in the first two weeks and a maximum of three users in the fourth week of measurement.
-As the number of of clicks does not return to the maximum of three users and rests at one user per week in the last two weeks of measurement, it may be that users try this feature only once and don’t return to it later.
+The number of users who clicked on the frontpage graph visualization in a given week varies between a minimum of zero users in the first two weeks and a maximum of three users in the fourth week of measurement.
+As the number of of clicks does not return to the maximum of three users and rests at one user per week in the last two weeks of measurement, it may be assumed that users try this feature only once and don’t return to it later.

 #### Follow or unfollow a blog

-Evaluated: Complete asynchronous callback following a click on the *follow* or *unfollow* buttons located in movement or personal blogs and in movement mindspaces.
+Evaluated: Click on the *follow* or *unfollow* buttons located in movement or personal blogs and in movement mindspaces.

 ![Number of users who followed or unfollowed blogs]\